winesapOS/winesapOS/README.md

     - Internal drive
         - Entire drive (PCs only, does not work on Macs)
             - Use winesapOS to install winesapOS.
 Start with the minimal image and follow through the next steps (2 and 3) to extract and flash the image to an external drive.
 Then boot into the storage device and download the image you want to setup.
 Follow steps 2 and 3 again to flash the image onto an internal storage device.
-                - For balenaEtcher, when you "Select target" there is an option to "Show hidden" storage devices.
+                - For Balena Etcher, when you "Select target" there is an option to "Show hidden" storage devices.
 It will let you flash an image to any drive except the one it is physically running on.
         - Dual-boot (PCs and Intel Macs)
             - Refer to the [Dual-Boot](#dual-boot) guide.
     - If you want even more control over the how the image is built, consider doing a [custom build](#custom-builds) instead.